csaccheri/JsDoc-Toolkit.tmbundle/README.md

 ### Commands

-* **Document with JsDoc Toolkit** (⌃⌘D)
+* **Document with JsDoc Toolkit** (⌃⌘J)
 Generates HTML documentation from commented JavaScript source code using JsDoc Toolkit 2.4.0 and displays it in TextMate's Web Preview window.
 You can generate documentation from a single file, multiple selected files, or an entire directory.
+You can find the generated documentation in
+`~/Library/Application Support/TextMate/Bundles/JsDoc Toolkit.tmbundle/Support/bin/jsdoc-tookit/out`

-* **Edit JsDoc Toolkit Configuration** (⌃⌘D)
+* **Edit JsDoc Toolkit Configuration** (⌃⌘J)
 Opens the configuration file used by the bundle to run JsDoc Toolkit.
 You can edit this file to change configuration options, such as whether to show private methods, use a different output template, etc. See [JsDoc Toolkit command line options][jsdop] for more information.

-* **View Tag Reference** (⌃⌘D)
+* **View Tag Reference** (⌃⌘J)
 Opens the [JsDoc Toolkit tag reference][jsdot] in TextMate's Web Preview window.

 ## License